Program Director: Leah Georges, Ph.D.

 ILD 800.
 Introduction to Reflective Practice, Interdisciplinarity, and Residency.
 4 credits.

 This course provides students with an introduction interdisciplinary thinking, the nature of interconnectedness, and integrative perspectives.
-Students will explore the knowledge, skills, and values underlying Jesuit education, interdisciplinarity, and reflective practice.
+Students will explore the knowledge, skills, and values underlying Jesuit education, interdisciplinary, and reflective practice.
 Students will also engage with scholarly readings, group discussions, and reflective and academic writing exercises to help sharpen their leadership skills, build community, and prepare for the EdD journey.
 As the culminating activity, students will participate in an on-campus residency.

 ILD 802.
 Leadership and Applied Ethics.
 3 credits.